abelesmw/mugmark/README.md

 # Mugmark Video game

 This repository contains the code for my 2D video game Mugmark.
-It's an homage to Cuphead (pretty obviously, if you check it out).
-Here is a link to a demo level: https://www.youtube.com/watch?v=SDwu2OX3R_0.
+It's an homage to Cuphead - pretty obviously, if you check it out :) Here's a link to a demo level: https://www.youtube.com/watch?v=SDwu2OX3R_0.

 Some notes about the project: